-Looking for fun things to do in Porto?
-Our ideas range from what to see in Porto proper and where to stay in Porto to the best day trips from Porto for a well-rounded, enjoyable experience in northern Portugal.
+Looking for fun things to do in Porto Portugal?
+Our ideas range from what to see in Porto proper to the best day trips from Porto for a well-rounded, enjoyable experience in northern Portugal.

 Our guest author, Sara Riobom, comes to us with outstanding things to do in northern Portugal in and around her Porto home.
 Sara’s expert approach identifies the most fun things to do in Porto from an insider’s perspective.
 Read what she has to say about Porto and the compelling reasons to visit Portugal and its magical north!